CasperCBroeren/LaoS/README.md

 0. Percistance of messages to Azure storage
 1. Handeling of images
 2. Handeling of reactions on a message
-3. Handeling of links
-4. Handeling of other attachements
+3. Handeling of other attachements
-5. propper styling and JS code (frontend optimalisation)
+4. propper styling and JS code (frontend optimalisation)
-6. Simple Interaction mode
+5. Simple Interaction mode
-7. Account system for adding new channels :D
+6. Account system for adding new channels :D

 ### Thanks to
  - [dotNetCore](https://www.microsoft.com/net)